LauraOneasca/tv-show-info/README.md

 - Test on more browsers and screen sizes
 - Mock the API calls
 - Improve styling (update in real time nr of carousel slides when the user resizes the browser)
+- Add style theme with CSS variables and commonly used breakpoints

 # Getting Started